Speech, Language, Myofunctional & Feeding Therapy

-Link to Communication offers speech and language evaluations and individual treatment to all ages.
+Link to Communication provides comprehensive speech and language evaluations and individualized therapy for people of all ages.

 *To learn more about Orofacial Myology look under the Myofunctional Therapy tab.